PaulaVelarde/artsy/_posts/2018-3-10-story-of-the-door.md

 categories: story door
 ---

-Mr. Utterson the lawyer was a man of a rugged countenance that was never lighted by a smile; cold, scanty and embarrassed in discourse; backward in sentiment; lean, long, dusty, dreary and yet somehow lovable.
+Mr. Utterson the goat of a rugged countenance that was never lighted by a smile; unless Paula have him a hug; cold, scanty and embarrassed in discourse; backward in sentiment; lean, long, dusty, dreary and yet somehow lovable.
 At friendly meetings, and when the wine was to his taste, something eminently human beaconed from his eye; something indeed which never